 Students wishing to enroll for a semester at another U.S. college or university should request an academic leave of absence.
 All questions regarding academic leaves of absence should be directed to the administrative dean.
 A semester of academic leave does not count toward the seven-semester residency requirement, nor is Colgate financial aid available.
 These students will be charged a \$500 administrative fee.
 This fee defrays costs incurred by Colgate for maintaining records and providing advising and other services to students while studying away from the University.
 Students who plan to be away in a fall term will receive a bill for the administrative fee in July.
 Students who intend to be away in a spring term will receive the administrative fee bill in November.
 Failure to pay this fee will void the leave of absence and result in loss of the privileges granted with it.
 Students are urged to discuss their academic and enrollment plans with their academic adviser and administrative dean well before the deadline to request a leave.
+The deadline to request approval for transfer credit is April 15 for the fall term and November 15 for the spring term.
 Students going on an approved program do not need to request an academic leave of absence.

-Policy for Student Presence on Campus While a Student Is Separated from the University reasons, or placed on involuntary leave of absence, do not have the rights and privileges accorded to full-time enrolled Colgate students.
+Policy for Student Presence on Campus While a Student Is Separated from the University

+Students who have been separated from the University through academic dismissal, suspension, or expulsion for disciplinary reasons, or placed on involuntary leave of absence, do not have the rights and privileges accorded to full-time enrolled Colgate students.
 Students separated from Colgate for other reasons, including medical reasons, may be subject to this policy, as determined by Colgate on an individual basis.
 Students subject to this policy are expected to leave the campus and to visit only with permission, given in advance, by their administrative dean.
 Failure to abide by this expectation may adversely affect the decision to readmit a student (where applicable).